Agent Branding: Crafting Your Unique Identity to Stand Out and Attract Clients

 The Eight Week Brand Foundation Build

+A strong brand is built in sequence.
+The order matters because agents often jump to colors, fonts, and headshots before they know what they want the market to remember.
 The plan below works for solo agents and small teams and pairs well with the execution ideas in Building a Personal Brand as a Real Estate Agent: From Your Bio to Your YouTube Channel.
-The key is to finish each step before you move to the next so you avoid swirling on colors or fonts without a clear promise.

 Pro Insight